 - Reserve

-- Funds held back by Parex from Merchant settlements to cover potential Chargebacks, refunds, or losses.
+- Funds held back by Parex from Client balances to secure obligations arising under the Client Agreement, including potential transfer reversals, refunds, or compliance-related holds.

 - Transaction

-- Any payment, refund, transfer, conversion, or other operation processed through the Services.
+- Any incoming or outgoing transfer, foreign-exchange conversion, stablecoin on-ramp, stablecoin off-ramp, or other operation processed through the Services.

 3. Eligibility and onboarding

-To become a Merchant, you must be a legal entity duly incorporated and in good standing in its jurisdiction, or an individual of full legal capacity acting for business purposes.
-Parex does not offer Services to retail consumers.
+To become a Client, you must be a legal entity duly incorporated and in good standing in its jurisdiction.
+Parex provides Services exclusively to business entities and does not offer Services to retail consumers or to natural persons acting outside a business capacity.

-Before the Services are activated, the Merchant shall:
+Before the Services are activated, the Client shall:

 - complete Parex's KYB onboarding and provide all documents requested, including corporate records, ownership structure, source of funds and wealth, beneficial ownership, and identification of directors and ultimate beneficial owners;